Earlier in this unit, you briefly learned about index options. This chapter looks at index options in more detail.

 VIX - Volatility index

-Indices provide a “high-level” view of the market.
-You’ve probably seen the news discuss the Dow Jones and the S&P 500, both commonly used to gauge the U.S. markets and economy.
-Various indices provide different perspectives on the market.
-For example, if the Russell 2000 is down but the S&P 100 is up, it can be assumed small businesses are having a rough day in the market, but large businesses are doing well.
+Indices give a “high-level” view of the market.
+You’ve probably seen the news discuss the Dow Jones and the S&P 500, which are commonly used to gauge U.S. markets and the economy.

 First, you learned in a previous chapter that most index options are European style, meaning they can only be exercised at expiration.
-This is true for virtually all index options with one big exception - the OEX (S&P 100).
-The reason is unimportant, but the OEX is one of the only American style index options, meaning it can be exercised at any time.
+That’s true for virtually all index options, with one major exception: the OEX (S&P 100).
+The reason isn’t important here, but the OEX is one of the only American style index options, meaning it can be exercised at any time.
 As a reminder, all equity (stock) options are American style.

-The second difference relates to exercise.
-When an index option is exercised, shares are not bought or sold.
-Think about it - if an S&P 500 option worked the way equity options do, 500 shares of stock would be traded at exercise.
-Due to the size of indices, all index option exercises settle in cash.
-When a holder exercises their index option, the writer must deliver the “in the money” amount in cash.
-We’ll explore concept later in this chapter.
+The second difference is what happens at exercise.
+When an index option is exercised, no shares are bought or sold.
+Think about what it would mean if an S&P 500 option worked like an equity option: you’d somehow have to trade 500 different stocks at exercise.
+Because indices represent baskets of securities, index option exercises settle in cash.
+When the holder exercises an index option, the writer must pay the “in the money” amount (intrinsic value) in cash.
+We’ll explore this concept later in the chapter.

 When an equity option is exercised, settlement occurs over one business day (T+1).
-Investors trade stock during an equity option exercise; therefore, the stock settlement time of T+1 is adopted.
-With an index option, no shares are traded at exercise, but the option itself still settles in T+1.
+Since stock is exchanged, the option exercise follows the stock settlement timeline.
+With an index option, no shares are exchanged, but the option exercise still settles in T+1.

-Let’s jump into some math-based index option questions.
+Let’s work through some math-based index option questions.
 Assume this position:

 Long 1 SPX 4500 call at $20